Language: EN

 • Statements can be grouped into functions or blocks

-• The language provides certain predefined functionalities (in our example, displaying text on the command line)
+• The language provides certain predefined functionalities (in our example, displaying text on the command console)

 However, there are also obvious differences.
 The lines are different, the words are different.
 In general, the same program, in different languages, has a different form.

-Nor is it something that should seem very strange.
+This shouldn’t seem too strange.
 In the end, it’s like speaking Spanish, French, or English.
 What you want to say is the same, but the words and phrases you use are different.

-Also, as happens in languages, some languages are more concise, and others are more “long-winded”.
+Moreover, just like in languages, some languages are more concise, while others are more “verbose.”
 That is, some languages need more words than others to express the same thing.

-Well, in programming languages it’s similar.
-Only in rare occasions, and very complex aspects of languages, do we really find differences.
-Which, by the way, is the most interesting thing to compare, and that we will see in this course 😉.
+Well, in programming languages, it’s similar.
+Only in rare cases, and in very complex aspects of the languages, do we find real differences (which, by the way, is the most interesting part to compare, and we will see it in this course 😉).